JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ```

-And select it as the base in your wallet contract.
+And select it as the base in your `Wallet Contract`.

 ```solidity
 contract Wallet is BaseEOAOwner {